-We have audited the accompanying financial statements of Armstrong State University Foundation, Inc. (the "Foundation"), an affiliate of Armstrong State University (the "University"), which is a unit of the University System of Georgia, which is an organizational unit of the state of Georgia, which comprise the statements of financial position as of June 30, 2017 and 2016, and the related statements of activities and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Armstrong Foundation of Georgia Southern University, Inc. (previously Armstrong State University Foundation, Inc.) (the "Foundation"), an affiliate of Georgia Southern University (the "University"), which is a unit of the University System of Georgia, which is an organizational unit of the state of Georgia, which comprise the statements of financial position as of June 30, 2018 and 2017, and the related statements of activities and cash flows for the years then ended, and the related notes to the financial statements.